Letter from Frances Miller Seward to William Henry Seward, July 29, 1839

 Unknown

-in a wagon with the poney beforeit.
+with the poney beforeit.
 Mr Clay did not come until after Augustus came back.
 I went

 the American Hotel with Mr Mc Clallen